sivalabs/sivalabs-hugo/content/posts/2011/2011-01-26-10-things-to-become-outstanding-java.md

 #### 8. Keep repeatedly using code snippets/utilities handy

 Overtime you may need to write/copy-paste same piece of code/configuration again and again.
 Keeping those kind of configuration snippets like log4.properties, jdbc configuration etc and utilities like StringUtils, ReflectionUtils, DBUtils will be more helpful.
-I know it itself don&#8217;t make you outstanding developer.
+I know it itself don't make you outstanding developer.
 But just imagine some co-developer came and ask you to help in fetching the list of values of a property from a collection of objects and then you just used your ReflectionUtil and gave the solution in few minutes.
 That will make you outstanding.

 #### 9. Know different development methodologies